Alternative Payments Program

-The objective of the Alternative Payments Program is to secure sufficient access to care in situations where fee-for-service arrangements may not guarantee physicians the financial support or stability to be able to provide needed care.
-Examples include teaching hospitals, community and hospital-based psychiatric services and physician services in rural areas.
+The Alternative Payments program aims to secure sufficient access to care in situations where fee-for-service arrangements may not guarantee physicians the financial support or stability to be able to provide needed care.
+Examples include teaching hospitals, community and hospital-based psychiatric services, and physician services in rural areas.

 Alternative Payments Program Funding Application Process

-The Ministry of Health has established an annual process for considering applications for Alternative Payments Program funding.
-All applications for APP funding will be reviewed and prioritized on the basis of defined funding criteria.
+The Ministry of Health has established an annual process for considering applications for Alternative Payments program funding.
+All applications for funding will be reviewed and prioritized on the basis of defined funding criteria.